PedramHeravi/Pedramheravi.github.io/portfolio.md

 - 2022
   - Load Carrying Truss Design

-In this project, I took the lead in developing a structural truss system that was crafted using a mix of steel and aluminum materials.
+In this competition, I took the lead in developing a structural truss system that was crafted using a mix of steel and aluminum materials.
 The goal of this project was to make sure my design could support a 3000 N load.
 Achieving this meant diving deep into some advanced engineering methods, like fatigue analysis, fracture mechanics, stress analysis, and mass efficiency assessment.

 To ensure the truss's structural integrity and performance under varying conditions, I employed Abaqus Finite Element Analysis (FEA) software, conducting rigorous simulations and analysis.
 To further streamline and enhance the project's efficiency, I used programming by implementing a MATLAB program.
 This program automated the complex process of calculating nodal displacements within the truss system, improving accuracy and reducing manual effort.